 Costa Rica has traditionally been perceived as a bastion of security in crime-ravaged Central America.
 In recent years, however, the country has experienced record levels of violence, which authorities have blamed on its growing role as a drug transshipment point.

-Local crime groups do not appear to pose a major security threat.
-But as they become increasingly involved with transnational criminal organizations expanding their operations in Costa Rica, corruption and instability may deepen.
+Local crime groups are growing evermore sophisticated and resorting to lethal violence to secure control.
+They now pose a major security threat for authorities as they become increasingly involved with transnational criminal organizations and expand their operations in Costa Rica, which may cause corruption and instability to also deepen.

 Located on the Central American isthmus, Costa Rica shares a 309-kilometer northern border with Nicaragua and a 330-kilometer southeastern border with Panama, acting as a link and transition zone for cocaine shipments among those countries.

 Despite being one of the region’s smallest countries, with just over 51,000 kilometers of largely rugged, rain forest, Costa Rica seems to be growing in attractiveness for transnational drug traffickers.

 With large stretches of unpatrolled coastline and several important ports along the Caribbean Sea and Pacific Ocean, Costa Rica’s geography enables organized crime groups to use overland, aerial and maritime trafficking routes.

 In contrast to many other nations in Latin America, Costa Rica has largely avoided major armed conflicts and periods of military rule.
 The country’s relatively strong institutions and stable democratic system have hindered the development of powerful homegrown crime groups.
 But Costa Rica’s geography and history have helped transnational criminal organizations develop a foothold.

 The presence of international crime groups in Costa Rica stretches back to the mid-1980s, when the country became an important bridge for drugs coming from South America that were headed to the United States through Central America and Mexico.